In select summers, Wheaton students learn alongside professors and other archaeologists as they join the Tel Shimron Excavations program.

 - Partner Organization: Tel Aviv University

-- Highlights: The Tel Shimron excavation program involves students and volunteers from multiple universities, giving participants field experience in a biblically and historically significant archeological dig.
+- Highlights: The Tel Shimron excavations program involves students and volunteers from multiple universities, giving participants field experience in a biblically and historically significant archeological dig.

 Students register for 8 credit hours from the following: